jgiannoni1/Stt_Final_Project/README.md

 - Collects audio files from the `audio` folder.
 - Initializes `FileProcessing` with the collected audio file paths.
 - Executes the processing of files.

-## Running the Project
-1. Ensure all dependencies are installed.
-2. Place audio files in the `audio` folder.
-3. Run `main.py` from the `code` directory.
-4. Check the `output_files` folder for results.

-## Output
-- Transcribed text, metadata, and word counts are saved in `metadata_output.csv`.
-- Heatmaps representing the similarity between audio file transcriptions are saved as images in the `output_files` directory.